TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/upgrade_system_a708d.md

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 Note these upgrades are only applicable to Draconic Evolution items or other mods items if they support the upgrade API.
-§link[draconicevolution:fusion_crafting]{alt_text:"Click here to learn more about fusion crafting!"}
+§link[draconicevolution:fusion_crafting]{alt_text:"Click here to learn more about Fusion Crafting!"}
 §rule{colour:0x606060,height:3,width:100%}